Martinioini/SmartWheelchair/README.md

 ## CAN Interface Setup

 ### 1. Configure CAN interface
-Set up the CAN interface with a bitrate of 125000:
+Set up the CAN interface with the correct bitrate (125000 in my case):

 ```bash
 sudo ip link set can0 type can bitrate 125000
 sudo ip link set up can0
 ```

+### 2. R-Net Wiring Pinout to CAN interface
+Strip a R-Net wire in half.
+Connect the wire with this pinout:
+- White is CAN High
+- Blue is CAN Low
+- Black is GND
+- Red is +Vin

-### 2. Test CAN communication
+### 3. Test CAN communication
 You can test if your CAN interface is working properly using can-utils:

 ```bash